samg/stealth-stars/script.md

 Go to
 https://rpm.newrelic.com/accounts/319532/applications/2107448?tw[end]=1366909996&tw[start]=1366908196

+Now we're still seeing the same spikes in throughput, but our response time stays low during them.

-The difference in the capacity analysis report is also striking:
+You can also see the difference on the capacity analysis page:

 Go to
 https://rpm.newrelic.com/accounts/319532/applications/2107448/optimize/capacity_analysis?tw[end]=1366909996&tw[start]=1366908196

-... you can see that we're no longer bumping up against our worker capacity ceiling during traffic spikes, we're only getting to about x% utilization.
+...
+We're no longer bumping up against our worker capacity ceiling during traffic spikes, we're only getting to about x% utilization.

 ### Wrap-up

-We found New Relic to be an invaluable tool in scaling our spy organization's web app, and we think it can be invaluable for your app, too.
-There are a lot of great tools out there for understanding Ruby performance issues, with varying degrees of invasiveness and insight, and we see New Relic as an important part of this greater tool ecosystem.
-There can be many causes for performance problems - weird interactions between compontents sometimes occur only in production and only at scale, and we think New Relic's key advantage as a tool is that you can use it in production.

-It's always a great feeling to see the impact of a fix on your production system via the data that New Relic reports, so we've tried to show you a few simple examples of what this looks like.
-If you enjoyed practicing your Rails performance skills by working through these issues, we highly encourage you to check out the official New Relic Ruby Code Kata on GitHub: http://github.com/newrelic/newrelic-ruby-kata
+Tackling these performance problems at Stealth Stars has definitely helped us keep the organization on track.
+We don't have to deal with a lot of frustrated spys complaining about how slow the app is, we've been able to keep up with as our user base and data grows.

+One thing we've noticed is that there is a lot of similarity between performance problems we've hit in this app and other apps.
+Over time we've both gotten better at recognizing common performance patterns as they pop up in slightly different forms.
+Practicing solving performance problems is a great way to hone your skill at recognizing them, so you can solve them quickly when you really need to.

+If you want to try practicing your Rails performance skills you can check out another New Relic Ruby Code Kata which a couple other New Relic engineers developed.
+It's on heroku at http://newrelic-ruby-kata.herokuapp.com/, with instructions on how to fork the code on github, deploy your own copy to heroku and enable New Relic, all for free.

-If there's anything you wanted to dig into deeper from our demos today, or if you're looking to start your own international spy network, you can also find the code we used for the app in this talk on GitHub at http://github.com/newrelic/stealth_stars
+If you want to take a closer look at the app we used for today's demos, or if you're looking to start your own international spy network, you can find the code at http://github.com/newrelic/stealth_stars

 And lastly, if you *really* like solving these kinds of problems, and want to help us build awesome new tools to broaden and deepen the insights we can provide into Rails and Ruby performance, we're hiring!